top of page

 playing some outstanding classical music to make it the perfect soundtrack to your Sunday morning

-Elgar: Cello Concerto in E minor 2nd movement Adagio – hear what Elgar was doing when he composed this
+Mahler: Symphony No 6 in A minor Tragic 3rd movement Andante moderato – listen in to hear what Mahler was thinking when he composed this

 Listen again via the Latest Shows page